oldwatchlover/Rendering-Plant/README.md

 There are 3 renderers included with this package, allowing you to make pictures immediately or use them as examples to integrate your code into the framework.

-- moray : a basic ray-tracer
+- `moray` : a basic Whitted-stye ray tracer
-- scan : a scanline rendering algorithm (much faster than the ray tracer with almost all of it's features)
+- `scan` : a scanline rendering algorithm (much faster than the ray tracer with almost all of it's features)
-- paint : a GPU-style "painter's" algorithm, with z-buffer.
+- `paint` : a GPU-style "painter's" algorithm, with z-buffer.